nilostolte/nilostolte/README.md

 [Lottie](https://lottiefiles.com/) and it's growing very quickly as the "new industry standard."

 This might be the solution as a **metalanguage** for representation of vector graphics (and animation), as far as portability, efficiency and flexibility for vector GUIs in general are concerned.
-See [**Bodymovin and Lottie JSON format as a file representation for vector graphics and animation**](https://github.com/nilostolte#bodymovin_html_anchor).
+See [**Bodymovin JSON format as a file representation for vector graphics and animation**](https://github.com/nilostolte#bodymovin_html_anchor).

 Besides active and live contents we also have problems with **fonts** on the web.
 Even if the problem of vector fonts is solved as we can see below, <a name="typoweb_html_anchor"></a>it is the structure and the rendering of html itself that became a problem, as far as zooming capabilities are concerned.